 Historical study includes everything from political leadership to the advent of popular music, from the study of constitutions to the study of families, and from what happened yesterday to what took place in the very distant past.
 The study of history is far-reaching, yet it involves all of the individual things that make people and their times distinct and captivating.

-The Department of History is a part of Indiana University's College of Arts and Sciences.
+The Department of History is a part of the College of Arts and Sciences.
 When pursuing a major in history you will study with faculty who are respected scholars from a wide variety of historical fields.
 Learn about their research, scholarship, journal articles, and books by visiting the Department of History homepage, or by visiting the display case of recently published faculty books outside the department's main office.

 The history faculty includes specialists in African diaspora, ancient history, gender and sexual history, diplomatic history, late antique and medieval Europe, Latin American history, Russian political history, social and cultural history, South Asian intellectual history, and more.